erossini/FSharpTutorial/README.md

 ### 01-Consoleapp
 An example of a console application with F# and a library: how to call a libray from a console app?
 In addition, test projects with Microsoft Test, NUnit and xUnit.

+### 02-ReadDataForChart
+Reading a CSV file and display the percentage

 ## Tutorial
 - [Nested Function Declarations in F#](https://www.puresourcecode.com/dotnet/f/nested-function-declarations-in-f/)
 - [Using immutable data structures in F#](https://www.puresourcecode.com/dotnet/f/using-immutable-data-structures-in-f/)